-Site Quality Classifications: A tool used by the Reach Out and Read National Center and Affiliates to assess the quality of Reach Out and Read sites, and to create plans of action for improvement.
+Site Quality Classification: A tool used by Reach Out and Read National and Affiliates to assess the quality of Reach Out and Read sites, and to create plans of action for improvement.

-Site Visits: Visits conducted by Affiliates to Reach Out and Read sites within the Affiliate's geographic area to ensure compliance with the Reach Out and Read model and offer opportunities for Site Coordinators to discuss questions or concerns.
+Site Visits: Visits conducted by Affiliates to Reach Out and Read sites within the Affiliate's geographic area to ensure compliance with the Reach Out and Read model and offer opportunities for site contacts to discuss questions, challenges, successes, or concerns.

 Slated for Deactivation: A site that has not submitted three consecutive progress reports becomes slated for deactivation.
-The National Office conducts regular audits of sites slated for deactivation and moves them to Inactive status when appropriate.
+Reach Out and Read National conducts regular audits of Slated for Deactivation sites after each progress report and moves them to Inactive status when appropriate.

-Sustainability Support: Books provided to sites from the Reach Out and Read National Center.
+Sustainability Support: Books provided to sites from Reach Out and Read National.
 These books are provided to eligible sites after they have completed one progress report, depending on available resources.